hanqizhang/hanqizhang.github.io/_posts/2023-05-07-fastsampling.md

 as long as $\mathbf{r}|\mathbf{h}$ is Gaussian.
 This is verifiable by plugging in the Gaussian pdf for $p(\mathbf{r}|\mathbf{h})$ to the above equation.

 However, the authors were able to derive that LS is very slow.
 We will skip the derivations as they are not the main focus of the paper and do not hinder our understanding of sampling speed.
-In \ref{sec: speed} we will discuss what slowness means and how it is measured.
+Next section, we will discuss what slowness means and how it is measured.
 In the Experimental
 Evaluation section, we will show numerically evaluated estimations and simulation results that demonstrate how slow LS is.

 Despite being slow, the LS solution provides a good starting point to find more general solutions that might make sampling faster.
 And indeed we can verify that any $\mathbf{W}$ of the following form is also a solution to Eq.\eqref{eqn: lyap-cont} with $\mathbf{\Sigma^r}$ set to $\mathbf{\Sigma}$ being the target posterior covariance matrix.